Treximet

 This medication may increase the risk of bleeding when taken with other drugs that also may cause bleeding.
 Examples include anti-platelet drugs such as clopidogrel, "blood thinners" such as dabigatran/enoxaparin/warfarin, among others.

 Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (aspirin, NSAIDs such as celecoxib, ibuprofen, or ketorolac).
 These drugs are similar to naproxen and may increase your risk of side effects if taken together.
-However, if your doctor has directed you to take low-dose aspirin to prevent heart attack or stroke (usually 81-162 milligrams a day), you should continue taking the aspirin unless your doctor instructs you otherwise.
+However, if your doctor has told you to take low-dose aspirin to prevent heart attack or stroke (usually 81-162 milligrams a day), you should keep taking the aspirin unless your doctor tells you not to.
 Daily use of naproxen may decrease aspirin's ability to prevent heart attack/stroke.
 Talk with your doctor about the risks and benefits.
 Ask about other medications that can be used to treat pain/fever.

 If you also take any ergotamine medication (such as dihydroergotamine) or other "triptan" drugs (such as zolmitriptan, rizatriptan), you will need to separate your dose of this medication from your dose of these other medications to lessen the chance of serious side effects.
 Ask your doctor how long you should wait between your doses of these drugs.